ArielMant0/anno-lens/README.md

 ```

 ## Demo

-You can play with AnnoLens at [https://arielmant0.github.io/anno-lens/](https://arielmant0.github.io/anno-lens/).
+You can play around with AnnoLens at [https://arielmant0.github.io/anno-lens/](https://arielmant0.github.io/anno-lens/).
-It is recommended to use **Chrome** to get the best experience.
+**Chrome** is recommended to get the best experience.

+## Related Publication

+The games tagging dataset in the demo was taken from the following paper, with the data available on OSF at [https://osf.io/fhgm6/](https://osf.io/fhgm6/):

+Becker, Franziska and Warnking, René and Brückler, Hendrik and Blascheck, Tanja.
+"Beyond Entertainment: An Investigation of Externalization Design in Video Games."
+Computer Graphics Forum.
+2025. doi: [https://doi.org/10.1111/cgf.70124](https://doi.org/10.1111/cgf.70124)

 ## Manual